stripe-contrib/stripe-cli/README.md

     $ gem install stripe-cli

-Actually, the gem version is extreemly stale right now.
+Actually, the gem version is extremely stale right now.
 I hope to be able to update it soon.
 Until then, there are a couple of <strike>hacks</strike> options available.

 1) clone the repo and build the gem locally yourself